AsadDurrani1/misc-project-repo/README.md

 pomodoro-timer - A python GUI application that I'll sometimes use for studying.
 Sets a timer for 25 minutes, plays a sound to let you know it's time to take a break for 5 minutes, and repeats.

-Connect 4 and 2048 - Text based implementations of connect 4 and 2048, made before I had a good understanding of GUI's. :)
+Connect 4 and 2048 - Text based implementations of connect 4 and 2048.
+The latter of these was done before I had a good understanding of GUI's, the former of these was just me brushing up on python :)